jpsl1/Portfolio_aQRA_N/README.md

 # Project Overview - Loan Risk Analysis Portfolio for Nordea – Quantitative Risk Analyst

+Project overview
+Dataset description
+Methodology
+Model results
+Key insights
+How to run the project

 **Objective:**

 The purpose of this project is to analyze a dataset of loan applicants to understand the factors influencing loan approval and to develop a framework for assessing credit risk. <br>